javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

     alert( 'a' > 'Z' ); // true
     ```

-2. Letters with diacritical marks are "out of the alphabet":
+2. Letters with diacritical marks are "out of order":

     ```js run
     alert( 'Österreich' > 'Zealand' ); // true
     ```

-    That may give strange results if we sort country names.
+    That may lead to strange results if we sort country names.
 Usually people would await for `Zealand` to be after `Österreich` in the list.

-To understand the reasoning behind that, let's review the internal representaion of strings in JavaScript.
+To understand what happens, let's review the internal representaion of strings in JavaScript.

 All strings are encoded using [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 That is: each character has a corresponding numeric code.
 There are special methods that allow to get the character for the code and back.